 - What's measured gets optimized

 - When a measure becomes a target, it ceases to be a good measure.
 (Goodhart's Law)

-Just because you can measure it doesn’t make it important.
-We measure what is easy to measure.
+Just because you can measure it doesn't make it important.
+We tend to measure what is easy to measure.

-We protest lack of evidence, but rarely question whether the evidence is relevant.
-If you look at the wrong thing, you’ll arrive at the wrong conclusion.
+We are trained to push back on assertions with a lack of evidence, but rarely question whether the available evidence is telling us the full story.
+If you look at the wrong thing, you'll arrive at the wrong conclusion.

-There is always bias in the data, because there was someone who collected the data and an instrument that allowed them to do the collection.
+There is always bias in the data, because there is always a someone who collected the data and an instrument that allowed the colection to be done.

-The goal of a new product is to make the future look different from the past.
+The goal of creating a new product is to make the future look different from the past.